abhay-ag/PYTHON/readme.md

             * Withdraw Money
             * Request Balance
         4. Steps to run
-            * Clone of Download the code
+            * Clone or Download the code
             * Open in VS Code or any python interpreter
             * Simply run, no other dependencies required